All posts

 One blind spot, every two weeks.
 No spam.

-Wise Business operates as an Electronic Money Institution (EMI), not a bank.
-Its compliance model was designed for international users from the start, which makes it structurally more accessible than US-first banking platforms.
+Wise Business is not a bank.
+It's an Electronic Money Institution (EMI), and that distinction matters.
+But its compliance model was built for international users from day one, which makes it the most accessible option for non-residents.

 • No SSN required.
-Passport and EIN are sufficient.
+Passport and EIN are enough.

-• Mid-market exchange rate with a transparent fee (0.57-2% depending on the currency pair).
+• Mid-market exchange rate with transparent fees (0.57-2% depending on currency pair).
 No hidden markups.

-• US account details: Wise provides a US routing number and account number through a partner bank, allowing the account to receive domestic ACH transfers.
+• US account details: Wise gives you a US routing number and account number through a partner bank, so you can receive domestic ACH transfers.

 • Not FDIC-insured.
-Funds are safeguarded (held in ring-fenced accounts at established financial institutions) but not covered by deposit insurance.
+Funds are safeguarded in ring-fenced accounts at established financial institutions, but they're not covered by deposit insurance.

 The Trade-Off

-• It lacks lending products, credit cards, and check deposit
+• No lending products, credit cards, or check deposit

-• It may not satisfy "US bank account" requirements for certain government agencies, lenders, or specialized payment processors
+• May not satisfy "US bank account" requirements for certain government agencies or specialized platforms

 • No FDIC insurance on balances

-Relay has gained traction among small business owners for its zero-fee model and clean interface:
+Relay has gained traction among US small business owners for zero fees and a clean interface:

 • No monthly fees on the basic plan